‘If you want to understand today you have to search yesterday’ Pearl Buck

 Vividly recreating life at the dawning of the twentieth century, this story is based on a real scandal that lay hidden for nearly a century.
 Rooted in its unique and beautiful geographical setting, here is the unfolding of a past that reverberates unhappily through the decades and of raw emotions that are surprisingly modern in character.

-Sins as Red as Scarlet is based on an earlier Devon tragedy and will be launched in August 2020.
-Pre orders are now being taken.
+Sins as Red as Scarlet is based on an earlier Devon tragedy and was launched in August 2020.

 It is 1682.
 Across the land, the Age of Reason has begun; scientific thought is ousting superstitious belief.
 The menacing days of the witchfinder have all but gone.
 Nevertheless, in Devon’s county town, three impoverished women are approaching the gallows, condemned to death for the crime of witchcraft.
 They come from the prosperous port of Byddeforde.
 There we find the rich merchants, the flourishing tobacco warehouses and the bustle of ships setting sail for the Newfoundland cod-banks.
 Yet, barely hidden, are layers of intolerance and antagonism that have built up over decades.
 A time of plague, of war, of religious dissent; all of which have fashioned the prejudices and fears of the town’s inhabitants.